 And, to prevent misunderstandings, religion is not all together bad.
 It has good qualities.
 It unites families and individuals.
 It, ideally, holds one accountable for the choices he or she makes.
 It, ideally, inspires goodness(whatever that may be–our definitions of what is “good” does vary, after all).
 So without religion, I must find a way to carry on these qualities.

-Long story short, religion does not have to be THE answer, but I believe one must have something to help them continue on in a world that seems futile without some “guiding force” or “ultimate truth.”
+Religion does not have to be THE answer, but I believe one must have something to help them continue on in a world that seems futile without some “guiding force” or “ultimate truth.”